abbodi1406/dotNetFx4xW7/README.md

 NDP472-Slim-x86-x64-ENU.exe /ai /gm2
 ```

+* If you previously created 7z.SFX installer (main or langpack), move it to another location before attemping to use/run **dotNetFx.cmd** again.

 ## Create slim languages packages:

 * Place NDP*.exe files inside **LP** directory (Recommended to put all lang files, or you may put only specific languages).